decidim-ice/decidim-module-decidim_awesome/README.md

 This plugin allows the administrators to expand the possibilities of Decidim beyond some existing limitations.
 All tweaks are provided in a optional fashion with granular permissions that let the administrator to choose exactly where to apply those mods.
 Some tweaks can be applied to any assembly, other in an specific participatory process or even in type of component only.

-**This in beta status, we do not accept any responsibility for breaking anything.
+**DISCLAIMER: This module is heavily tested and widely used, howevever we do not accept any responsibility for breaking anything.
 Feedback is appreciated though.**

 ## Why this plugin?